 3. Being aware of other perspectives

 A shower is just a place to get clean is a single category of meaning until you think of others: A shower is also a back massager, a dog bath, a place to water house plants, and a personal singing venue.
 Mindful leaders create new ways to understand old things and, thereby, new solutions to old problems.
-If you work in the restaurant business or some other service industry, what does being understaffed or having high employee turnover mean?
-One category of meaning blames the employee – people don’t want to work hard anymore.
-Another category puts the blame on the employer – we are not a good enough place to work.
+What does being understaffed or managing high turnover and low retention mean?
+One category of meaning blames the employee – it’s their fault – they don’t want to do what’s necessary for success.
+Another category puts the blame on the employer – we are not providing a positive and rewarding opportunity.
 Neither of these categories is right or wrong.
 They are alternative ways of giving meaning to the facts, and the meaning you assign determines the actions you will take.
 Nothing, except our imagination prevents us from creating new, and possibly, more useful categories of meaning for the same old things we routinely encounter in our lives as leaders.
 Ask yourself: “Is there a better way to understand the facts?”

 To answer that question requires that you be open to the existing facts as well as new facts.
 In the above example, suppose your mindset was people don’t want to work hard anymore and you had information from a recent employee survey that indicated that a majority of your employees are unhappy with their shifts, don’t feel supported by management, and intend to quit.
 Which category of meaning would you apply?
 Believe it or not, many managers would stick with their initial mindset and create another mindset that supports it such as employee surveys only capture the complainers.
 Being open to challenging facts is a hallmark of the mindful leader.
 Mindful leaders do not dismiss information simply because it does not conform to their mindsets.

 Perspective matters because perception matters.
 We are all products of our context.
 Your context as a leader is very different from the context of your followers, and there is no good reason why your context is any more valid than theirs.
-Your need is for employees to be on time, work hard, and take care of customers.
+Your need is for employees to perform in ways that strengthen your organization.
 Employees (another context) want a remarkable place to work.
 Why is your context any more important than theirs?
 Your mindset determines how you respond to their perspective.
 If your mindset is people don’t want to work hard anymore you will respond one way.
 If, on the other hand, it is we have to be a good place to work you will respond in another way.
 It is this awareness and acceptance of other perspectives that enables the mindful leader to solve problems that serve apparently competitive perspectives.

 I think of excellence as a path rather than a destination (a mindset).
 In terms of my mindset, being on the path – constant improvement and achievement – is more important than its result.
 Mindfulness is a tool of those on the excellence path.
 It helps you to more easily see your destination, test your progress, and make course changes when needed.
 Mindfulness is a skill, and like all other skills it improves only with practice.
 It is mindful practice rather than mindless repetition that enables leader growth.